coldshrine/study-notes/books/designing-data-intensive-applications.md

 Graph algorithms often have a lot of cross-machine communication overhead, and the intermediate state is often bigger than the original graph.

 If your graph can fit into memory on a single computer, it's quite likely that a single-machine algorithm will outperform a distributed batch process.
 If the graph is too big to fit on a single machine, a distributed approach such as Pregel is unavoidable.

+## Stream processing

+We can run the processing continuously, abandoning the fixed time slices entirely and simply processing every event as it happens, that's the idea behind _stream processing_.
+Data that is incrementally made available over time.